pikawika/VUB-RL/homework/2-tab_mdp/README.md

 ![Math](../imgs/2/gt.png)

-From this equation, it becomes visible how important it is to choose a good discount factor since a low lambda will result in a *myopic agent* (~greedy) and a high lambda will result in a *farsighted agent* (~exploratory).
+From this equation, it becomes visible how important it is to choose a good discount factor since a low gamma will result in a *myopic agent* (~greedy) and a high gamma will result in a *farsighted agent* (~exploratory).
 As a result, not only the reward but also the discount factor determine the goal.
-It is noted that for some situations the lambda can be 1, resulting in an undiscounted expected return.
+It is noted that for some situations the gamma can be 1, resulting in an undiscounted expected return.

 Repeating all other definitions such as the *state-value function*, *action-value function* and *Bellman optimality equations* here is found to be unnecessary as this would be a simple repetition of the lecture and handbook.
 It is however important to note the difference between policy evaluation and control: